OllieTerrance/Beatbit/README.md

 # Beatbit

-A rhythmic 2D shooter, written in Lua for LÖVE.
+A rhythmic 2D shooter, where enemies and weapons act to the beat of the music.

 ## Start

-Setup LÖVE if you haven't already (you'll need at least version 0.9.0).
-Download [JSON.lua](http://regex.info/code/JSON.lua) and save it as `Beatbit/lib/JSON.lua`.
+Download LÖVE if you haven't already (you'll need at least version 0.9.0).
+You'll also need a copy of [JSON.lua](http://regex.info/code/JSON.lua), saved as `Beatbit/lib/JSON.lua`.

 Run the unpacked app with `.../path/to/love Beatbit`.